 # 2 – Pure and Easy

-This incredible peace of music was originally intended to be released by the Who as part of the Lifehouse project that was shelved.
-Pete Townshend would then release the song “Pure and Easy,” on his first solo album entitled Who Came First.
+This incredible piece of music was initially intended to be released by the Who as part of the Lifehouse project that was shelved.
+Pete Townshend would then release the song “Pure and Easy” on his first solo album, Who Came First.
 The album was released in 1972.

 # 1 – Rough Boys